jongminkimlab/Protocol/Mouse_TestisCellCollection.md

 3. Transfer tubules (from two testes from one adult animal) to 2mL tubes with 1.5mL of collagenase.

-4. Incubate while slowly rotating the tubes for 10 minutes.
+4. Incubate at 37C while slowly rotating the tubes for 10 minutes.

 5. Further dissociate tubules by up&down 15 times with 1mL tips.
     > Tubules loosened up a bit by the prior 10 minutes of incubation, so you should be able to easily dissociate them.